FawziElZein/usa_recession_analysis/README.md

 You should be able to check the app.log file to see the ETL work.

-As for the dashboard access: Please use this link "https://app.powerbi.com/view?r=eyJrIjoiNmI2ZDMzZDEtYjI3Ny00M2Y3LTg2NGItNmJmOTE2MWYzZWI2IiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9" to access the data.
+As for the dashboard access: Please use this [link]("https://app.powerbi.com/view?r=eyJrIjoiNmI2ZDMzZDEtYjI3Ny00M2Y3LTg2NGItNmJmOTE2MWYzZWI2IiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9") to access the data.